chzappsinc/react-native-animated-stickers-chz/README.md

 OR

 npm install react-native-animated-stickers-chz

-npx react-native link react-native-animated-stickers-chz

-OR

-yarn  react-native link react-native-animated-stickers-chz

-To link assets with project

 ```
 | ℹ️ **INFO** : Run your projects to link these dependencies else error with show! |
 | --- |